 Eurofound's EU PolicyWatch collates information on the responses of government and social partners to the COVID-19 crisis, the war in Ukraine, rising inflation, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.

 Use the side navigation to find measures by country, type of measure, category, or target group.
-Use the dashboard to search and filter policy measures on the following topics by more than 15 attributes:
+Use the dashboard for a more detailed search related to the following policy contexts and filter by more than 60 topical categories and more than 15 further attributes:

-The database indicates for each measure to which target groups it applies, broadly differentiating between workers, businesses and citizens.
+The database indicates for each measure the target groups it applies to, broadly differentiating between workers, businesses and citizens.

 The database contains 42 specific target groups, including for example:

-Eurofound identified 1790 pieces of legislation and other statutory regulations, 1041 of which were entirely new.
-This section gives an overview of social partner' involvement in designing and implementing these measures.
+Eurofound identified 1785 pieces of legislation and other statutory regulations, 1038 of which were entirely new.
+This section gives an overview of social partner involvement in designing and implementing these measures.

 35 agreements additionally contain other provisions not mentioned above.